 Cost for El Chato Tortoise Reserve: $35 taxi + $5 entrance fee = $40

-The only way to get to Isla Isabela is by ferry which costs $30 one way and departs at 6:30 am and 2:30 pm.
-Since I only had a total of two days on Isla Isabela, I took the 6:30 am ferry to give me more time.
+Isla Isabela was my absolute favorite of the three islands on this itinerary.
 As soon as I stepped foot on the island I loved the vibe.
-I loved the dirt roads, the easily accessible sandy beaches with restaurants across the “street”, and the welcoming attitude of the locals.
+I loved the dirt roads, the easily accessible sandy beaches with restaurants across the “street”, fresh coconuts for sale, and the welcoming attitude of the locals.

 Since I had such a short amount of time, before I even went to my hostel, I booked my Los Tuneles tour.
 Remember my college friend who inspired me to dig deeper into this trip – she told me Los Tuneles was an amazing day trip from Isla Isabela.
-I wanted to make sure I had a spot on the boat!
+I wanted to make sure I had a spot on the boat for the following day!

-I stayed at Hotel Neptuno located on the edge of town.
+Hotel Neptuno: I stayed at Hotel Neptuno located on the edge of town.
 For two nights, a private room with two beds and a private bathroom cost $100.
-I didn’t quite realize that I’d booked such a large room but decided to not let the cost bother me as I was just happy to be somewhere that felt like an island.
+I didn’t quite realize that I’d booked such a large room but decided to not let the cost bother me.
+There was cheaper accommodation in town, but I felt safe here and it was very clean!

 Cost of accommodation for two nights on Isla Isabela: $100